 Is that how you approach certain things in life, or is it a must that you be first?

-In 2009, I attended a convention in Las Vegas where a person, who was quite influential on the Internet, was in attendance.
+In 2009, I attended a convention in Las Vegas where a person, who was influential on the internet, was in attendance.
 I found him, introduced myself, and mentioned my plan to experiment with a software product.
 His face showed displeasure as he asked, “So you’re not an early adopter?”
 My answer was “No,” and he abruptly ended our conversation.